hrwu1/ChromeAttention/AI_SETUP_GUIDE.md

 3. Click **Relaunch** button at the bottom to restart Chrome

-### Step 2: Download the AI Model
+### Step 2: Model Download

+**📌 Important Note About Chrome 138+**

+In Chrome 138+, the model downloads **automatically** when you first use an AI feature.
+You don't need to manually check `chrome://components/`!

+**If you want to verify manually** (optional):

-1. After Chrome restarts, navigate to: `chrome://components/`
+1. Navigate to: `chrome://components/`

-2. Find "**Optimization Guide On Device Model**" in the list
+2. Look for "**Optimization Guide On Device Model**" in the list

+3. **If you DON'T see it:**
+   - ⚠️ Your system may not meet hardware requirements (see Requirements section above)
+   - Check: 22GB free space?
+4GB+ VRAM?
+Correct OS?
+   - The component only appears if requirements are met

+4. **If you DO see it:**
-3. Click the **Check for update** button next to it
+   - Click "Check for update" to download manually

-4. Wait for the model to download (this may take several minutes, ~1-2 GB)
+   - Wait for download (~1-2 GB, may take several minutes)
-   - The version number should update when download is complete
+   - Version number should update when complete

+**Alternative Verification Method** (recommended):
+- The extension will trigger automatic download on first use
+- Check the extension's service worker console for download status
-   - You can check the status in the component details
+- The model will download in the background when needed

 ### Step 3: Verify AI Availability